xgreenx/cv/index.md

 **Rust Core Blockchain Developer** [Supercolony](https://supercolony.net) _(April 2021 - Present)_

 The work is related to evolving the ecosystem and WASM smart contract development.
-Except for that, I worked on several projects for portfolio companies related to ink!, substrate development.
+Except for that, I worked on several projects for portfolio companies related to ink! and substrate development.
 - Successfully ported two big projects from Solidity to ink!(30+ contracts) that increased the coverage of the audience.
 - Designed and implemented [OpenBrush](https://github.com/Supercolony-net/openbrush-contracts) as a first library(analog of OpenZeppelin) to ease out WASM smart contract development experience in the dotsama community.
 - Implemented functionality for upgradeable contracts on all execution layers.